 Another activity synonymous with the Onam festival is -The Snake Boat Race, called Vallamkali.
 The snake boat race takes place in the Pampa River.
 It also includes the Aranmula Uthrattathi and Nehru Trophy Boat races.
 During the boat race, people sing, play huge drums and enjoy the boat’s festivities.

 5. Folk Music and Dances

 No festival is complete without entertainment.
 Onam calls for folk music and dances that are performed each day.
-Some of the traditional dance forms that you would get to see during the festival are, Kummattikali, Pulikali, Thumbi Thullal, Onam Kali, Thiruvathira, Onam Kali, Kathakali and many others.
+Some of the traditional dance forms you would get to see during the festival are, Kummattikali, Pulikali, Thumbi Thullal, Onam Kali, Thiruvathira, Onam Kali, Kathakali and many others.

 Though Thiruvonam is the 10th and last day of the festival, the two days after the 10th day are regarded as the Third and Fourth Onam.
 The Third day- Avvittom, is known to be the last day of the King Mahabali and preparations are made for his return to heaven.
 One of the most significant rituals of the day is removing the lamps, a statue of the Onathappan installed in the middle of floral rangoli (Pokallam), and then immersing it in the river along with the flowers of rangoli.

 Happy Onam: Best Wishes for the Festival of Harvest

 1. I wish that this Onam fills your home and heart with happiness and joy!
 Happy Onam!

 2. May the spirit of Onam bless you and your family.
 I hope that they guide you to success in your life.
 Happy Onam!

 3. May this auspicious festival and New Year bring happiness and prosperity to you.
 Here’s wishing you a very Happy Onam!